mooreniemi/mooreniemi.github.io/_posts/2024-07-06-3-tools-engineers-underuse.md

 how to act, but you can already take actions of the form "how can I take a measurement here to understand the situation?"
 You'll be taking an action that has a result you can interpret for your next action.
 It's a good feedback loop.

 If you can't think of any good ideas, give yourself permission to use your first bad idea.

----
-layout: post
-title: 3 tools engineers underuse
-date: 2024-07-06 12:08 -0400
----
+Perfectionism is its own excuse to be overwhelmed and abdicate agency.